 If you’re already an established eBay seller, you can skip next part and go straight to Part Four.
 But if you’re an eBay newbie, then read on.

 If you’ve never bought or sold something on eBay before, now is the time to do it.
 Taking a test drive on eBay will not only help get familiar with the system but also, determine if it’s something you want to turn into a home business.
 So, here are some quick steps to get you started if you’re a newbie:

 1. Sign up for a free account

 If you know you want to build a business, use the eBay business account sign-up option.
 If you’re not sure if you want to commit to a business and want to test drive eBay instead, use the regular eBay registration.
 You should also sign up for a PayPal account, which will make it easy for buyers to pay you as soon as the item sales.
 It’s faster and safer than taking cheques.
 And since eBay owns PayPal, they’re integrated, so you can send a PayPal invoice through eBay to your buyer.
 Easy-peasy.

 The best way to get a feel for eBay selling is to make a transaction as a buyer first.
 Pay attention to the listings that attract you, such as the photo, headline, and price.
 Many are run as auctions, where you need to bid by indicating a price you’re willing to pay.
 You can set a max price, and eBay will submit your bids by increments for you until you hit the max price.
 Some sales are fixed prices, where buyers can “Buy Now.”
 These don’t require bidding and the item can be bought right away as opposed to waiting until the auction ends.

 3. Sell a few things

-Before you go all in on an eBay business, test out eBay by selling a few items.
+Before you go all in on an eBay store, test out eBay by selling a few items.
 This will give you a sense of how the platform works, time to assess your offers, and begin to develop a system of listing, packaging, and shipping.